 Our cultural resistance to process in creative works is self-evident.
 We don’t need to hark back to Athene leaping fully formed from Zeus’s head for that.
-Jesus was conceived in a flash and born without a pregnancy; the process of his life made no difference.
+Jesus was conceived in a flash and born without a 9-month gestation; the process of his life made no difference.
 We celebrate his birth and his death, nothing in between.
-Whether we are believers or not, the mythology of Christianity haunts our bones.
+Whether we are believers or not, if we are Americans, the mythology of Christianity haunts our bones.

 But how does this shunning of process relate to advocacy for the natural environment?
 Nature never is; it is always becoming.
 The only end to nature is when we ascribe to it a use.
 A tree becomes a table.
 A rock becomes a garden path.
 As Fowles observes: “’Thing’ and ‘then’ attract each other.
 If it is a thing, it was then; if it was then, it is a thing.”
 Nature never exists in the past, except when it has been modified by tools, and art becomes lifeless when it becomes an easy commodity, laden with formula.